What Is Class Rank in High School?

 In other words, for larger public schools you will probably have to report your class rank, but it won’t have a huge effect on admissions readers’ decisions.
 If you are applying for scholarships and grants, though, the class rank will still be important because it can help show your academic achievements a bit better and set you apart from other students.

-What’s Considered a Good Class Rank?
+What’s Considered a Good Class Rank in High School?

 Class rank will be different at every school, so we can’t give you an exact numerical value that would be considered a good class ranking.
 However, if you score within the top half of your class, that should be enough to get you into a good college.